rene78/BitcoinMythBusters/README.md

   <summary>Detailed Answer</summary>

-  There is no denying that Bitcoin mining will always stand in competition with other energy users for electricity.
+  There is no denying that Bitcoin mining will always stand in competition with other energy consumers for electricity.
 Nonetheless there are regions in the world, where unused excess energy is produced, e.g. Iceland (geothermal power), Sichuan/China or Siberia/Russia (both hydroelectric power).
 Here a global buyer of energy like Bitcoin miners are very welcome.
+Bitcoin can be considered a **power grid nomad**.

   The reward halving, which happens every 4 years has an important impact on the energy usage:
   * Scenario 1: The price of Bitcoin continues to appreciate substantially